SolalPirelli/solalpirelli.github.io/_guides/writing.md

 ---
 title: Writing
 order: 1
-description: Write good scientific papers as an engineering task with known techniques, rather than viewing writing as an art.
+description: Write good scientific papers as an engineering task using known techniques, not as an art form reserved to a select few.
-hidden: true
 ---

 There are two kinds of successful papers, (1) great work with great writing, and (2) okay work with great writing.